Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-14-about-java.markdown

 **Java's basic syntax**

-This is the code of a Java file named HelloWorld.java
+This is a sample code of a Java file named HelloWorld.java

 ```java
 package packagename;